tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-3.md

   /// This method populate the `state` that MLIR use to create operations.
   /// The `toy.generic_call` operation accepts a callee name and a list of
   /// arguments for the call.
-  static void build(mlir::OpBuilder *builder, mlir::OperationState *state,
+  static void build(mlir::OpBuilder &builder, mlir::OperationState *state,
                     llvm::StringRef callee,
                     llvm::ArrayRef<mlir::Value *> arguments);